What is Indoor Air Quality?

 Strategies for change

-The strategies outlined below complement the actions listed above.
-Poor indoor air quality can be eliminated by the following:
+Poor ventilation can be eliminated by the following:

-- Put the issue of poor indoor air quality on the bargaining table.
+- Put poor ventilation, and other indoor air issues, on the bargaining table.

-- Sponsor CUPE education around the issue of poor indoor air quality and its effects.
+- Sponsor CUPE education around the issue of poor ventilation and its effects.

 Employers have the responsibility to provide a healthy and safe workplace.
-This responsibility is known as the general duty clause.
-Clean indoor air is an important part of a healthy workplace.
-Ending poor indoor air quality requires the participation of our membership.
-Through education and activism, poor indoor air quality can be eliminated from CUPE workplaces.
+Proper ventilation is a key component of a healthy workplace.
+Organize your members – their participation is vital to fight for properly ventilated workplaces.
+Through education and activism, poor ventilation can be eliminated from CUPE workplaces.